CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_web_with_python.md

 credible

 #### What is XML, XSLT, DTD?

+xml is the alternative for transmitting data to json it works with tags as well

+xlst is a styling language which builds other documents from xml, such as other xml documents, or html documents.
+The original documents contents are unchanged

+dtd is what defines the linked documents contents rules.
+Such as <!doctype>

 #### What is the difference between HTML and XML?
 HMTL is markup language that the browser  knows
 XML is a markup language that stores data and is for other pages to use